section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 published: true
 url: /understanding-and-implementing-graphs-in-java/
 title: Understanding and implementing graphs in Java
-description: This tutorial will cover the types, implementation of, and basic concepts of a graph as a data structure in Java.
+description: This tutorial will cover the types, implementation, and basic concepts of a graph as a data structure in Java.
 author: teresia-mburu
 date: 2022-01-24T00:00:00-14:20
 topics: [Languages]